The Future of Design Consulting: 4 Business Models to Consider

-Further from my previous point, alliances can also be found on a smaller level in design teams responsible for design execution.
-Furthermore with the power of the Internet, these people don’t all have to be in the same country.
+Further, from my previous point, alliances can also be found on a smaller level in design teams responsible for design execution.
+Furthermore, with the power of the Internet, these people don’t all have to be in the same country.
 Scott Belsky calls this “distributed creative production“.
 Many clients or partners I have spoken to, even from big name brands, accept this as the norm.
 This essentially means you are able to build the best possible team for the job.

 This is quite a change in mindset.
 When I first got out of school, industrial designers were required to have a range of skill sets to be employable.
-This means as designer would need to be able to be creative, do market research, communicate well verbally and by sketch, resolve designs in 3D CAD, and perhaps even roll with engineering.
-Something not every designer can do well.
+This means a designer would need to be able to be creative, do market research, communicate well verbally and by sketch, resolve designs in 3D CAD, and perhaps even roll with engineering.
+Something, not every designer can do well.

 With a distributed creative production process, design consultancies can cherry pick the right talent who has the best skills for the job.
 This also keeps overheads low, as there is no need to have these specialized designers on staff, as their skills may not be required all the time.
 I expect leaner boutique consultancies lead by experienced facilitators and design managers backed by extensive networks.

 Other than managing my boutique design agency, I am often engaged individually to support businesses or design consultancies running strategic programs that require extensive client management, or in projects that require business strategies to be communicated to designers.
-My ability to make complex design issues simple and translate it in to a language people can understand is my powerful unique selling proposition, especially when used to bridge the gap between design and business.
+My ability to make complex design issues simple and translate it into a language people can understand is my powerful unique selling proposition, especially when used to bridge the gap between design and business.